bhavul/CodeTrainer/README.md

 #CodeZap
-CodeZap (inspired from PokeZap in Pokemon) is a small utility application written in python v2.7.x with love to work as to build a csv file database (well, actually two files, but technically one) to store the information of online judge problems I do, and the keywords I associate with them.
+CodeZap (inspired from PokeZap in Pokemon) is a small utility application written with love in python v2.7.x for it to work to build a csv file database (well, actually two files, but technically one) to store the information of online judge problems I do, and the keywords I associate with them.

+Read 'How it works?' section below to have a better understanding of it.

 ##How to write into database?